-Every now and then, you run into a situation where you need to overwrite a database’s contents with those of another database.
-Maybe you’ll need to update a staging environment with partial data import from production, or perhaps you have a new developer coming in and they need some data – I don’t know.
+Every now and then, you will run into a situation where you need to overwrite a database’s contents with those of another database.
+Maybe you’ll need to update a staging environment with a partial data import from production, or perhaps you have a new developer coming in who needs some data – I don’t know.
 But this should be a run-of-the-mill action.
 Something you can do in a minute.

 Backups are the obvious answer.
 I’m not disputing that.
 But getting to the point where you actually have a database backup file (such as a BACPAC) that you can restore from can actually take quite a few steps when done properly.

 I mean, the data import/export tool is the clumsiest piece of technology I’ve used in years, generating and downloading the backup file(s) will take a while and involve a lot of clicking around an ever-changing UI, and once you finally get around to restoring a backup to a database, it’ll create a new database for you, so now you need to point your connection strings to a database with a new name…

 That’s just a major hassle for something you can do in a minute in SQL Server Management Studio.